tleemann/gaussian_mip/README.md

 ## Reference
-If you find our work or the ressources provided here useful, please consider citing our work, for instance using the following BibTex entry:
+If you find our work or the ressources provided here useful, please consider citing our work, for instance using the following BibTeX entry:

 ```
 @InProceedings{leemann2023gaussian,